Ednaxx/dio-santander-restful-api/README.md

 # Workout Management Api
 Restful API developed for Santander's Java BackEnd Bootcamp.

-This is a Workout Program Management API developed with: Java 17, Spring Boot, Spring security, JWT and PostgreSQL and hosted on Railway.
+This is a Workout Program Management API developed with:
+- Java 17
+- Spring Boot
+- Spring security
+- JWT
+- JUnit and Mockito
+- PostgreSQL
+- And hosted on Railway.

 Endpoints on: https://workout-management.up.railway.app